Gabrielle Union and Dwyane Wade’s Daughter Zaya’s Birthday Party Was Fit for a Queen

 "Waking up and watching you smile, watching you walk in your truth and live your life your way is one of the greatest gifts I've been able to experience in my life," Dwyane wrote.
 "In a world where the color of your skin is deemed a threat you continue to be the bravest person I know and I'm gonna stand by your side until there isn't anymore standing left to do.
 I love you more than words can articulate."

-Zaya first came out as transgender in February, when Gabrielle shared an announcement to social media, describing her stepdaughter as compassionate, loving and smart.
+Zaya first came out as transgender in February, when Gabrielle shared an announcement to social media that described her stepdaughter as compassionate, loving and smart.

 "It's OK to listen to, love & respect your children exactly as they are," Gabrielle wrote.
 "Love and light good people."